InteropIO/manager-examples/auth-auth0/README.md

 - Navigate to the `io-manager-admin-ui` directory.

-- Open `src/App.tsx` and fill out the okta client options.
+- Open `src/App.tsx` and fill out the Auth0 client options.
 Look for the `TODO` comments.

 - Run the following commands to restore the npm packages and start the application: